Greg-Boggs/easy_breadcrumb/README.txt

   The provided options for this module are the following.

-  * To disable the Drupal default breadcrumb: mark / unmark the checkbox "Disable the default Drupal's breadcrumb".
+  * For disabling the Drupal default breadcrumb, tick the checkbox "Disable the default Drupal's breadcrumb".
+  * For including invalid path alias as plain-text segments, tick the checkbox "Include invalid paths alias as plain-text segments".
-  * To include / exclude the front page from the breadcrumb: mark / unmark the checkbox "Include the front page as the first segment in the breadcrumb".
+  * For including the front page in the breadcrumb, tick the checkbox "Include the front page as the first segment in the breadcrumb".
-  * To include / exclude the current page's title from the breadcrumb: mark / unmark the checkbox "Include the current page's title as a segment in the breadcrumb".
+  * For including the current page's title in the breadcrumb, tick the checkbox "Include the current page's title as a segment in the breadcrumb".
-  * To decide if the module should use the page's title when it is available instead of it always trying to deduce it from the URL: mark / unmark the checkbox "Use the page's title when available".
+  * For using the page's title when it is available instead of always trying to deduce it from the URL, tick the checkbox "Use the page's title when available".
-  * To decide if the module should print the title as a link then mark / unmark the checkbox "Make the page's title segment a link".
+  * For printing the page's title as a link, tick the checkbox "Make the page's title segment a link".
-  * To use a custom separator between the breadcrumb's segments: just enter the string (default to ">>") to be used as the segments separator in the textfield "Segments separator".
+  * For using a custom separator between the breadcrumb's segments, enter the string (default to ">>") to be used as the segments separator in the field "Segments separator".
-  * The module allows to choose a transformation mode for the segments' title: for this, choose one of the provided options in the combobox "Transformation mode for the segments' titles".
+  * For choosing a transformation mode for the segments' title, select one of the provided options in the field "Transformation mode for the segments' titles".
-  * You might want some words to be ignored (not to be capitalized) by the 'capitalizator'.
-For this, enter the desired words to be ignored by the 'capitalizator' separating them with a space.
-There is a 'textarea' named "Words to be ignored by the 'capitalizator'" for this purpose.
+  * For making the 'capilazator' ignore some words (words not to be capitalized), enter the desired words separating them with a space in the field "Words to be ignored by the 'capitalizator'" for that purpose.
-  * For excluding some paths from the segments to be generated, enter a line-separated list of paths (relatives to root) in the 'textarea' named "Paths to be excluded while generating the breadcrumb's segments".
-    E.g.: blog/article.

 Module Page: http://drupal.org/project/easy_breadcrumb